-- Many will break hens which goes broody during the warmest part of summer.
+- Many will break hens which go broody during the warmest part of summer.
 Extremely high temperatures can cause a broody hen to overheat, become dehydrated, and may even cause death.

 - Unfertilized eggs.
-A hen has no inclination that her eggs are not fertilized.
+A hen does not recognize that her eggs are not fertilized.
 There is no need to allow her to sit for 21 days with no outcome.

 - It is said that broodiness is contagious, and in my opinion it truly is.
 Often other hens will follow suit and before you know it you have a coop full of broody hens.

 - Also, an extremely broody hen may not leave a nesting box to care for herself.
 Extreme broody hens will refuse to leave the nest to eat, defecate, or even take a dirt bath.
 Some will even defecate in the nesting box.